 See cherry blossoms without going to Washington, DC.

 Cherry blossoms are peaking during spring break this year, so skip the trip to DC and stay local.
 In fact, Branch Brook Park in Newark has more cherry blossom trees than our nation’s capital.
-Stop by their Cherry Blossom Festival starting on April 1, with activities happening through April 16.
+Peak blooms are expected during the first week of April, and their Cherry Blossom Festival starts on April 6, with activities happening through April 14.
 Can’t make it there?
 Find plenty of spots in NJ to see these beauties at their best.
 But go quick—the peak lasts about a week and usually happens at the beginning of April.

 Find ways to jump around inside

-If your kids are literally climbing the walls, time get imaginative and out of the house where they can do it at one of the playspaces just for them all over the state.
+If your kids are literally climbing the walls, go to where they can do it happily at one of the playspaces just for them all over the state.
 Wherever your littles let their sillies out, you can guarantee a naptime (even on the car ride home).
-And for older kids trying to couch surf at home, making a trip to a trampoline park will give them an excellent way to get their energy out.
+And for older kids trying to couch surf at home, going to a trampoline park will give them an excellent way to get their energy out.

 Bike and hike the Garden State